vineethtatipatri19/VMS/SETUP.md

 # VMS - Complete Setup Guide

-This guide will help you get the Vendor Management System running locally in under 5 minutes.
+This guide will help you get the Vendor Management System running in under 5 minutes on any platform.

 ## Prerequisites